 - Gifts for travelers

-Source When Krampus and Perchten deal: On-site research.
+Source for information on Krampus and Perchten: On-site research.
 We would like to thank Salzburg Tourism for the invitation to this trip.
 However, our opinion remains our own.

 Text Krampus: © Copyright Monika Fuchs and TravelWorldOnline